rocky-linux/documentation/docs/desktop/gnome/decibels.md

 ## Installation Process

-Go to Flathub.org, type "Audio Sharing" in the search bar, and click on **Install**.
+Go to Flathub.org, type "Decibels" in the search bar, and click on **Install**.

 ![Screenshot of the Audio Sharing app page on FlatHub, showing the install button being highlighted by a red rectangle](/gnome/images/audio-sharing_01.png)

-Then, use the following command to install the app `flatpak run de.haeckerfelix.AudioSharing`
+Then, run the following command in your terminal:

+`flatpak run.org.gnome.Decibels`

 ## How to Use

-To use the app, scan the displayed QR code from the device which you want to use for receiving the audio.
+To use the app, do the following steps:

 ![Screenshot of a QR code with instructions on how to share audio with another device](/gnome/images/audio-sharing_02.png) !!! note